SpyterDev/SM64EX-mac-Build-Tool/README.md

 ## Credits

-This is a built on top of Haframjolk's tool
+This is a built on top of Haframjolk's build script

 - SpyterDev: Developer behind this fork.
-Created dependency installer, build prompts (option to also add an icon in script, and option to apply the 60 FPS Patch before compiliation).
+Created dependency installer, build prompts (option to also add an icon in script, option to add build options, and option to apply the 60 FPS Patch before compiliation).
 - Haframjolk: The original developer behind the script (https://github.com/haframjolk/sm64ex-mac).
 Created the app bundling implementation which the fork uses!